brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   - [Characters](#characters)

 ## 1. Overview <a name="overview"></a>
-The Knights and Sorcerers (KS) API is RESTful.
-It provides static, semi-static, and continuous game data related to servers and characters.
+With the Knights and Sorcerer's (KaS) RESTful API, you can get detailed information about game servers and player characters.

+Our endpoints response in JSON formation and use standard HTTP response codes.

+All requests must use the recure protocol: ```https```

 ### 1.1.
 Quickstart Guide <a name="quickstartGuide"></a>
 If you are just getting started, see our developer [quickstart guide](#overview).
-It will walk you through authorization and help you make your first request using cURL.
+It will walk you through authorization and making your first request.

 ### 1.2.
 Categories of Resource Data <a name="resourceDataCategories"></a>
+Our endpoints respond with data that we classify in 3 ways.

+Data can be static, semi-static, and continuous.

 #### 1.2.1. static data
 Static data changes infrequently, if at all.

-The following are examples of static data:
+Examples of static data:
 - character name
 - server name

 #### 1.2.2.
 Semi-static data
 Semi-static data could change frequently, but it does not change continuously.

-The following are examples of semi-stataic data:
+Examples of semi-stataic data:
 - server status
 - character achievements

 #### 1.2.3.
 Continuous data
 Continuous data changes frequently.
-Clients should expect it to be different every time they request it.
+You should expect it to be different every time you request it.

-The following are examples of continuous data:
+Examples of continuous data:
 - server population
 - a character's PVP kills

 ### 1.3.1.
 Region Codes <a name="regionCodes"></a>
-All of our servers have one instance per region.
-When requesting data about an character or server, you must include the region code.
+At this time, we serve 3 regions.
+Our servers have one instance per region.
+You can unclude the region codes below with your request to filter your results.

-Our server run in the following regions:
+Our servers are deployed in the following regions:
 | Region                   | Region Code |
 | :----------------------- | ----------- |
 | United States of America | USA         |
 | Europe                   | EU          |
 | China                    | CN          |

-By using the KS API, you agree to our [terms of service](#overview).
+By using the KaS API, you agree to our [terms of service](#overview).
 &nbsp;
 ## 2. Authentication <a name="authentication"></a>
 The KS API requires clients to authenticate using an OAuth 2.0 access token.
 To acquire an acess token, see our developer [quickstart guide](#authentication).